QGEP/docs/en/user-guide/layerexplanations/overview.rst

 **QGEP wizard**

-To use the wizard (:ref:`Digitizing-Wastewater-Structures`) is recommended for digitizing reaches because it supports snapping and connecting to the nodes preferred to the reaches.
+To use the wizard (:ref:`digitizing-wastewater-structures`) is recommended for digitizing reaches because it supports snapping and connecting to the nodes preferred to the reaches.
 If you use the QGIS - Add line feature - tool you can not select and pick the nodes as easy.